 Our clients look to us for guidance in nurturing their ESOP’s sustainability and realizing its potential as a management tool.

 We help companies ensure that their ESOPs are sustainable and following best practices in all areas, including repurchase obligations, refinancing, fiduciary responsibility, valuations, refinancing, restatements, and reinvigoration.
-You can explore many of those topics on this page.
+You can explore many of those topics – read, watch, or listen – on this multimedia page.

 In addition to our own content, we’re pleased to bring you content from the National Center For Employee Ownership, where our ESOP attorneys are members, as well as long-time speakers and writers for NCEO events and publications.